mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 Now continue painting the original flowers and leaves, and we’ll move over to adding extra shadow to make it seem more lifelike!

 .. image:: /images/making-azalea/Azelea_10_alphainheritance_1.png
-    :alt: using the alpha inheritance
+    :alt: Using the alpha inheritance.

 We’re now going to use *Alpha Inheritance*.
 Alpha inheritance is an ill-understood concept, because a lot of programs use *clipping masks* instead, which clip the layer’s alpha using only the alpha of the first next layer.